Taylor Clark

-Taylor Boyd Clark (born 17 May 2005) is an English professional footballer who plays as a defender and midfielder for side Chelmsford City.
+Taylor Boyd Clark (born 17 May 2005) is an English professional footballer who plays as a defender and midfielder for Billericay Town.

 Career

 Early career

 After playing youth football for West Ham United and Ipswich Town.
 He then played in non-League football for Needham Market, playing for the first-team at the age of 16.
 He trialled with Aston Villa in early 2022.
 Following a successful trial, Clark signed for Wycombe Wanderers in August 2023.

 Wycombe Wanderers

 Clark made his first-team debut for Wycombe on 19 September 2023, coming on as an 86th-minute substitute for Kieran Sadlier in a 1–0 win over Crystal Palace U21 at Adams Park.

 On 5 January 2024, Clark joined National League South side, Farnborough on a one-month loan.
 His loan was eventually extended until the end of the campaign, as Farnborough narrowly missed out on a play-off place.
 He featured twenty times in all competitions, scoring once before returning to the club for a second loan spell in July later that year until January 2025.

 On 20 January 2025, Clark joined National League side Wealdstone on loan for the remainder of the season.

 On 14 March 2025, following a premature end to his time at Wealdstone, Clark opted to return to the National League South to join Slough Town on loan for the remainder of the campaign.